ansys/scade-design-rules/doc/source/rules/readability/line_crossing.rst

-.. index:: single: Line Crossing
+.. index:: single: No line crossing

 No line crossing
 ================